FarronF/limerick-council-meetings/meetings/2023/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 matter.

-15. Notice of Motion submitted by Councillor J. Scanlan--- 10
+15. Notice of Motion submitted by Councillor J. Scanlan
+---
+10

 ***I will move at the next Meeting that this Local Authorities vacancy and dereliction section***